epfl-ada/ada-2020-project-milestone-p3-p3_runtime-error/README.md

 ### Proposed Dataset:
 The dataset which will be used in order to carry out the investigation are:
-Gawalla check-ins: users’ check-ins to the Gawalla social network (Friendship and mobility article) Brightkite check-ins : users’ check-ins to the Brightkite social network (Friendship and mobility article) Country dataset: country name, population, area and literacy from tutorial 1 (happiness) (I have not found a link)
+-    Gowalla check-ins: users’ check-ins to the Gawalla social network (Friendship and mobility article)
+-    Brightkite check-ins : users’ check-ins to the Brightkite social network (Friendship and mobility article)
+-    Country dataset: country name, population, area and literacy from tutorial 1 (happiness) (I have not found a link)

 ### Method:
 As a first step, it will be necessary to associate to each latitude and longitude coordinates of check-ins the specific geographical location (continent, country, city..).
 This could be carried out by the use of the GeoPy library.